 Each student is referred to the director or advisor of his graduate program for assistance in planning his program, in registering, and in reviewing his progress.
 The director or assigned advisor should approve each semester's schedule and any changes made.
-Students may be referred to the Vice President for Academics for additional assistance.
+Students may be referred to the associate vice president for academics for additional assistance.
 The student is, however, personally responsible for meeting catalog requirements, following handbook policies in their handbook, and seeking written approval of any exceptions.